ymolists/website/src/routes/docs/config-docker.md

 For public images, feel free to specify a tag, e.g. `image: node:buster` if you are interested in a particular version of the Docker image.

-For Gitpod images, we reommend you do not specify a tag or use `:latest` to make sure you automatically benefit from security patches and fixes we release.
+For Gitpod images, we recommend you do not specify a tag or use `:latest` to make sure you automatically benefit from security patches and fixes we release.

 ## Configure a custom Dockerfile